 - Some Financial Instruments may not become immediately liquid as a result e.g. of reduced demand and the Client may not be in a position to sell them or easily obtain information on the value of these Financial Instruments or the extent of the associated risks.

 - When a Financial Instrument is traded in a currency other than the currency of the Client’s country of residence, any changes in the exchange rates may have a negative effect on its value, price and performance.

 - A Financial Instrument on foreign markets may entail risks different to the usual risks of the markets in the Client’s country of residence.
 In some cases, these risks may be greater.
 The prospect of profit or loss from transactions on foreign markets is also affected by exchange rate fluctuation.

 - A Derivative Financial Instrument (i.e. option, future, forward, swap, contract for difference) may be a non-delivery spot transaction giving an opportunity to make profit on changes in currency rates, commodity, stock market indices or share prices called the underlying instrument.

 - The value of the derivative financial instrument may be directly affected by the price of the security or any other underlying asset which is the object of the acquisition.

-- The Client must not purchase a derivative financial instrument unless he is willing to undertake the risks of losing entirely all the money which he has invested and also any additional commissions and other expenses incurred.
+- The Client must not purchase a derivative financial instrument unless they are willing to undertake the risks of losing entirely all the money which they have invested and also any additional commission and other expenses incurred.

-- The Client acknowledges and accepts that there may be other risks which are not contained above.
+- The Client acknowledges and accepts that there may be other risks which are not detailed above.

-The Client should take the risk that his trades in Financial Instruments may be or become subject to tax and/or any other duty for example because of changes in legislation or his personal circumstances.
+The Client should take the risk that their trades in Financial Instruments may be, or later become, subject to tax and/or any other duty for example because of changes in legislation or his personal circumstances.
 The Company does not warrant that no tax and/or any other stamp duty will be payable.
-The Client should be responsible for any taxes and/or any other duty which may accrue in respect of his trades.
+The Client should be responsible for any taxes and/or any other duty which may accrue in respect of their trades.